“When there is teamwork and collaboration, wonderful things can be achieved.”~Mattie J.T. Stepanek, poet and motivational speaker

 Project deliverables can be classified as either internal or external.
-It all depends on whether they will be submitted internally to your own company or externally to a client’s organization.
+It all depends on whether they will be submitted internally to your own agency or externally to a client.

-Internal project deliverables are submitted to your own team members or to a collaborating department (need be).
+Internal project deliverables are submitted to your team members or to a collaborating department.
 Some examples of internal project deliverables (that will go through internal reviews) include:

 Project budget report

-External project deliverables are submitted to stakeholders outside of your company, including clients and investors.
+External project deliverables are submitted to stakeholders outside of your agency, including clients and investors.
 Some examples of external project deliverables (that will go through client reviews) include:

 Project deliverables can further be classified as either process deliverables or product deliverables, depending on whether or not they will directly satisfy one or more project requirements.